smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 "Wait-remote" has the following associated data:

 - last sent packet (LSP);
-- last sent packet ID (LSPID);
+- last sent packet ID range (LSPLIDR);
-- length of time interval between re-send attempts (RSP).
+- length of the last time interval between re-send attempts (RSP).

 LSP is used for packet resending, and RSP is used to set timer.
-LSPID is used to check whether an incoming packet is a reply to the last sent packet by comparison of LSPID with PPID of the received packet.
+LSPIDR is used to check whether an incoming packet is a reply to the last sent packet, or is a previously received packet.
+Such check is done by comparison of LSPIDR with PPID of the received packet.

 3.5. "wait-local"
 ^^^^^^^^^^^^^^^^^